Hiranmoy Ghoshal: Early life and education

 He was born on 7 August 1908 in Calcutta (now Kolkata).
 In 1929, Ghoshal graduated from University of Calcutta with a degree in Philosophy and Romance Studies.
 He then went England to study law.
 In 1934, he moved to Poland, where he began working as a lecturer and foreign language teacher at the University of Warsaw.
 In 1940, he and his fiancé were able to leave Poland for India.
 During stay in India, he wrote and published memoirs from the September Expedition and his life in occupied Poland.
 He has been working in the Bombay (now Mumbai) office of the Ministry of Labor and Social Welfare since 1943, where he worked on the issue of Polish refugees.

 Literary career

 Ghoshal has written nine books in Bengali, two books in English, and numerous short stories, articles and reviews.
 He has translated many classic works of Polish literature into Bengali, including Henryk Sienkiewicz's Quo Vadis, Władysław Reymont's The Peasants and Bolesław Prus's novel.

 Personal life

-He married Halina Nauerska.
+He married Halina Nowierska.
 In 1958, a few years after the death of his first wife, he married Halina Kosinkiewicz.